 - 4. Activate network camera(s) connected to the device. - Check Use the Device Password to use the device password to activate the inactive network camera(s). - Enter a password in Camera Activation Password to activate network camera(s). - 5.
+Optional: Set an email address for password resetting.
+When you forget your password, you can reset it by email. - 6.
 Click Activate.